indubitablement2/eos/README.md

 ## Items

 ### Ship size
-* Fighter & drone:
+* Drone:
   * 1-2 light weapons.
   * The size of 1 heavy weapon.
   * No ship collision.
   * Depend on carrier to refill ammo and repair.
   * Infinitely produced by carrier for free.
-  * Fighter have poor turn rate and high speed similar to plane.
   * Can not be player controlled.
+  * Multiple style (fighter, bomber, repair drone, hauling drone).
+  * Fighter and bomber have poor turn rate and high speed.

 * Frigate:
   * 1 mediums or equivalent turrets.